vdhamer/Photo-Club-Hub/.github/README.md

         - `localizedString` contains the translation of the keyword into the indicated language.
 If possible provide translations for all languages the app supports (EN and NL).
 Additional translations are fine, and will be used where appropriate.
-- `languages` lists the meaning of the used language codes.
-This could tell you that ZH represents Chinese/Mandarin.
+- `languages` lists the language codes used for localized photographer `keywords` and organization `remarks`.
-    - `isoCode` is the 2 or 3 letter code for the language.
-Use 2 letter codes whenever available.
+    - `isoCode` is the 2 (ISO 639-1) or 3 letter (ISO 639-2) language code for the language.
+Use the 2 letter codes when available.
     - `languageNameEN` is the name of the language in English.
-Example: "Arabic".
+Example: "Chinese".
+So this can tell you that ZH represents Chinese.
-If needed, we probably can translate the language name to other languages programmatically.
+We expect that we can translate the language's name to other languages programmatically, should that be necessary.
 </details></ul>

 <ul><details><Summary>Optional Level 0 fields (click to expand)</Summary></p>